ORIGINAL RESEARCH article

 gga-miR-155 Directly Targets SOCS1 and TANK

 Using TargetScan and miRanda prediction softwares, we found two putative gga-miR-155 targeted genes SOCS1 and TANK that likely modulate type I IFN signaling in DF-1 cells.
+Our result verified previous studies where SOCS1 was identified as a gga-mIR-155 target (Figueroa et al., 2016).
 It is well-known that SOCS1 and TANK are two negative regulators in immune response (Dai et al., 2006; Kawagoe et al., 2009; Fujimoto and Naka, 2010; Huang et al., 2015).
 Thus, it is logical to examine the effect of gga-miR-155 on the expressions of these two potential target molecules.
-To examine whether gga-miR-155 directly target seed regions in SOCS1 and TANK as predicted, we constructed firefly luciferase reporter pGL3-3′UTR-WT (SOCS1) and pGL3-3′UTR-WT (TANK) containing the predicted target site in the 3′UTR, and four mutant vectors pGL3-3′UTR-Mut (SOCS1), pGL3-3′UTR-Mut1 (TANK), pGL3-3′UTR-Mut 2 (TANK) and pGL3-3′UTR-Mut1,2 (TANK) with mutations of four nucleotides in the seed region (Figure 5A), and transfected DF-1 cells with these reporter gene plasmids and miRNA mimics.
+To examine whether gga-miR-155 directly target seed regions in SOCS1 and TANK as predicted, we constructed firefly luciferase reporter pGL3-3′UTR-WT (SOCS1) and pGL3-3′UTR-WT (TANK) containing the predicted target site in the 3′UTR, and four mutant vectors pGL3-3′UTR-Mut (SOCS1), pGL3-3′UTR-Mut1 (TANK), pGL3-3′UTR-Mut2 (TANK) and pGL3-3′UTR-Mut1,2 (TANK) with mutations of four nucleotides in the seed region (Figure 5A), and transfected DF-1 cells with these reporter gene plasmids and miRNA mimics.
 We found that gga-miR-155 significantly inhibited the luciferase activities of pGL3-3′UTR-WT (SOCS1) and pGL3-3′UTR-WT (TANK), but not pGL3-3′UTR-Mut (SOCS1) or pGL3-3′UTR-Mut (TANK) (Figures 5B,C).
 To rule out the possibility that gga-miR-155 might have potential target sites in IBDV genomic RNA, we examined the IBDV genomic RNA sequence and found a predicted target in IBDV Lx strain vp4 gene using targetScan and miRanda.
 However, gga-miR-155 didn't have any effect on luciferase activity of pGL3-3′UTR-WT (vp4) (Figure 5D).
 Furthermore, overexpression of gga-miR-155 reduced the expressions of SOCS1 and TANK by around 2 folds in cells at both mRNA and protein levels (Figures 6A–D).
-These data indicate that SOCS1 and TANK are targeted and regulated by gga-miR-155.
+It was previously found that gga-miR-155 targets SOCS1 (Figueroa et al., 2016), and our data not only confirmed this finding but also indicated the involvement of gga-miR-155 in targeting another host protein TANK.
+Thus, both SOCS1 and TANK are targeted and regulated by gga-miR-155.

 Figure 5. gga-miR-155 directly targets SOCS1 and TANK.
 (A) Diagram of the predicted target sites for gga-miR-155 in SOCS1, TANK and IBDV vp4.
 Seed regions of gga-miR-155 were underlined and mutated as indicated by the arrows.
 (B,C) Transfection of gga-miR-155 reduced expressions of SOCS1 and TANK but not their mutants.
 DF-1 cells were cotransfected with gga-miR-155 and WT or mutant SOCS1 or TANK luciferase reporter vectors.
 Thirty-six hours post-transfection, cells were lysed and luciferase reporter gene assays were performed to measure SOCS1 and TANK expressions.
 (D) gga-miR-155 did not target IBDV genomic RNA.
 DF-1 cells were transfected with gga-miR-155 and WT or mutant vp4 luciferase reporter vectors.
 Thirty-six hours post-transfection, cells were lysed and luciferase reporter gene assays were performed to measure vp4 expression.
 The relative level of luciferase activity is calculated as follows: luciferase activity of normal cells, reporter plasmid-transfected cells or cells transfected with the reporter plasmids and miRNA mimics/that of cells transfected with the wt reporter plasmids and miRNA control.
 Data are representative of three independent experiments and presented as means ± SD. ***p < 0.001, **p < 0.01, and *p < 0.05.